UtahTriangle/Laws/Constitution.md

 Our Chapter Treasurer shall ensure the responsible use of all our Chapter funds, and keep all spending within the means of our Chapter.

-Our Chapter Treasurer shall be the primary advocate to keep Chapter membership financially accessable for all Brothers.
+Our Chapter Treasurer shall be the primary advocate to keep Chapter membership financially accessible for all Brothers.

 ##### ***Fraternal Officer***